lee-aaron/RustMS/README.md

 The second motivation behind this project comes from the fact that Maplestory has a special place in my heart as the game that probably defined my childhood.
 I knew people had written and ran their own servers before but for the longest time it hadn't hit me that a lot of these servers had their source up on Github.
 Having looked at a few servers such as [HeavenMS](https://github.com/ronancpl/HeavenMS) and [Valhalla](https://github.com/Hucaru/Valhalla), I realized that I could probably try my hand at writing my own server too and that I could probably have quite a bit of fun with it.

 ## Overview
-As of 23/08/2020, RustMS is still in a very early stage.

-** Currently on hold while school's been very unforgiving; have plans for what to do next here that I will hopefully write down soon though! **

 ### Crates
 The `crypt` crate provides the means for encrypting and decrypting packets using